 Each keyfob has a unique number.
 The number on your keyfob has been assigned to your suite and programmed for access to your building.
 If any of your keyfobs are lost or stolen, please notify your concierge or property manager immediately.

-Please contact your property manager if you have any questions or issues with your FOB/Enterphone
+Please contact your property manager if you have any questions or issues with your FOB/Enterphone or would like to program your telephone number to the Enterphone system.

 Garbage disposal and Recycling